-12 In these calculations, we use the stock return volatility for the lagged fiscal year (with at least 220 daily stock returns on CRSP) and, for the risk-free rate, the U.S. government bond yield with 5-year maturity from January of year t.
+13 In these calculations, we use the stock return volatility for the lagged fiscal year (with at least 220 daily stock returns on CRSP) and, for the risk-free rate, the U.S. government bond yield with five-year maturity from the January of year t.
 Data on risk-free rates have been obtained from the Federal Reserve Board's website.
-For CEOs who do not have any options, we set $K = P_0$ and T = 10 (multiplied by 0.7) as these are typical values for newly granted options.
+For CEOs who do not have any options, we use $K = P_0$ and T = 10 (multiplied by 0.7) as these are typical values for newly granted options.

-13These wealth estimates can be downloaded for all years and all executives in ExecuComp from http://people.few.eur.nl/dittmann/data.htm.
-They have also been used by Dittmann and Maug (2007) and Dittmann, Maug. and Spalt (2010).
+14These wealth estimates can be downloaded for all years and all executives in ExecuComp from http://personal.eur.nl/dittmann/data.html.
+They have also been used by Dittmann and Maug (2007) and Dittmann et al. (2010).